 QC Terme Dolomiti

 Time for the adults to have some fun (or well deserved relaxation).
 We treated ourselves to an evening at the QC Terme Dolomiti Wellness Center in Pozza di Fassa and wow what an experience it was!
-This state of the art facility is only a few years old and is set over three floors containing every sort of spa treatment you could imagine.
+This state of the art facility is only a few years old.
+Set over three floors containing every sort of spa treatment you could imagine.
 From plunge pools and waterfalls to steam and relaxation rooms if a trip here doesn’t relax you nothing will!
 Perhaps the most stunning feature is the outside pool complete with gorgeous view of the surrounding mountains, get there early to watch the sun set.

 Entry to the QC Terme Dolomiti: €45 for an evening session (we arrived at 4:30pm and left at 10pm, this price includes a robe, towel, buffet diner and unlimited drinks).
 Fantastic value and the perfect way to unwind after a day on the piste (or looking after the kids!).